2026-pwr-sl/The-Last-Slice-python/README.md

 - Henriqu3steves

 ## 🎯 Project Description
-The Last Slice Python Project is a collaborative team programming project that demonstrates practical Python applications while serving as a learning platform for Git collaboration workflows.

-This project transforms a simple team information display into an interactive program featuring:

-Multi-language greetings

-Name analysis

-Sorting algorithm demonstrations

-GitHub profile tracking
+This is our first team programming project.
+The goal is to create a simple Python program that displays our team information and demonstrates basic Python functions while learning how to collaborate using GitHub.

 "Three developers, one repository, countless lessons in collaboration."